“Our goal is to show respect, appreciation, and understanding to all our clients.”

 • Previous Board member of Maryland Career Development Association (MCDA) and Vocational Evaluation & Career Assessment Professionals (VECAP)

-• Almost 20 years of experience supporting neurodivergent individuals and people with disabilities:
+• 20 years of experience supporting neurodivergent individuals and people with disabilities:

 • Vocational evaluations and career assessments